Easter Egg Treasure Cake

 I personally don’t consider a jelly roll nor a Bundt pan “specialty” items but we all have differently stocked kitchens.
 Mine is bursting at the seams with way too many pots and pans!

-Some of the batter you will keep white and some you will tint with food coloring for a festive springtime look.
+- Make the white cake: Make up a box of Funfetti or white cake, prepared according to package directions, but bake it in a jelly roll pan.
+(Some of the batter you will keep white and some you will tint with food coloring for a festive springtime look.)

 Is Cake Mix Necessary For This Recipe?